wp-plugins/imsupporting/readme.txt

 === Plugin Name ===
 Contributors: IMsupporting
 Donate link: http://IMsupporting.com
-Tags: live chat, live chat software, live chat button, live support button, live chat support Requires at least: 3.0.1
+Tags: live chat, live chat software, live chat button, live support button, live chat support, chat widget, chat tool, live chat widget, live chat tool, chat, chat support, instant chat, chat free, chat live, instant chat, chat plugin, live chat plugin
+Requires at least: 3.0.1
-Tested up to: 3.5.1
+Tested up to: 3.6.1
-Stable tag: 2.0
+Stable tag: 2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-IMsupporting live chat support rapid deployment plugin.
-Add a live chat button to your WordPress website quickly and easily.
+An easy to install live chat plugin for your wordpress site.

 == Description ==

-Quickly install a live chat button on your WordPress website by installing this plugin.
-An account on IMsupporting.com is required to be able to chat to your website visitors.
+Live chat is a great way to chat and interact with your website visitors.

-IMsupporting live chat is a fully featured cloud based live chat solution for business's.
-Live chat enables you to talk to your visitors in realtime.

-This plugin will allow you to raplidly deploy live chat on every page of your WordPress website.
+For more information, Check out <a href="www.imsupporting.com" target="_blank">Live chat</a>

+Simply install your plugin, enter your imsupporting ID and start chatting to your visitors!

+Customizable buttons and placements.

+The chat system uses ajax and jquery and relies on the IMsupporting chat cloud.

 == Installation ==

-1. Unzip IMS-WP-PLUGIN-LATEST.zip to `/wp-content/plugins/`
+1. Either let wordpress install, or download this .zip and unzip into your plugins directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Click "Settings" on your dashboard and choose 'Imsupporting chat'
 4. Enter your SiteID from your IMsupporting.com account and choose your chat button.
+5. Done Start chatting

 == Frequently Asked Questions ==